How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 The materials used in pad construction significantly affect both discretion and comfort.
 Conventional incontinence pads rely heavily on petroleum-based plastics and synthetics throughout their design, including the top sheet that sits directly against skin.
 These materials can feel stiff, create rustling sounds with movement, and tend to bunch or crinkle under fitted clothing.

-Plant-based top sheets conform better to body contours, reducing the visible pad outline that petroleum-based materials create.
+Flexible, plant-based top sheets easily conform to body contours, reducing the visible pad outline that stiffer materials create.
 They also eliminate the "plasticky" feel and sound that many women associate with incontinence products, helping pads blend seamlessly with regular underwear.

 Proper Fit and Pad Shape